Complexity of Hyperscaling Violating Theories at Finite Cutoff: Introduction

 In the context of AdS/CFT correspondence \cite{Maldacena:1997re} it was proposed that $T\bar{T}$ deformation of a two dimensional conformal field theory \cite{Zamolodchikov:2004ce} has an interesting holographic dual in terms of an AdS$_3$ geometry with a finite radial cutoff\cite{McGough:2016lol}, see also \cite{Caputa:2019pam}.
 Generalization of $T\bar{T}$ deformation to higher dimensional conformal field theories has also been studied in \cite{{Taylor:2018xcy},{Hartman:2018tkw}} where it was proposed that the corresponding deformation has a gravitational dual given by a higher dimensional AdS (black brane) geometry with a finite radial cutoff.

 Using gravitational description of $T\bar{T}$ deformation of a conformal field theory, the holographic complexity for the black brane solutions of the Einstein gravity at a finite radial cutoff was studied in \cite{Akhavan:2018wla} where it was shown that the finite UV cutoff induces a cutoff behind the horizon (see also \cite{{Alishahiha:2019cib},{Hashemi:2019xeq}}).
-In particular it was shown that the presence of the behind the horizon cutoff is crucial to find the expected result for the holographic complexity of Jackiw-Teitelboim gravity \cite{Alishahiha:2018swh}\footnote{ An alternative approach to study complexity for Jackiw-Teitelboim gravity is presented in \cite{{Brown:2018bms},{Goto:2018iay} }.}.
-It is also important to note that in order to get the desired result one needs to consider contributions of certain counter terms appearing in the context of holographic renormalization that are usually required to get finite on shell action.
+In particular it was shown that the presence of the behind the horizon cutoff is crucial to find the expected result for the holographic complexity of the Jackiw-Teitelboim gravity \cite{Alishahiha:2018swh}.\footnote{ It should be mentioned that there is another approach to get the desired results for the holographic complexity for the Jackiw-Teitelboim gravity \cite{{Brown:2018bms}, {Goto:2018iay}}.
+In this approach the authors have considered the contribution of certain boundary term which is required to impose the Neumann boundary condition for the gauge field.
+This in fact could be naturally understood if one considers the two dimensional model as a dimensionally reduced four dimensional RN black hole.
+Of course since the aim of the present paper is to explore the role of the behind the horizon cutoff , in what follows we will follow the approach proposed in \cite{Akhavan:2018wla}.} It is also important to note that in order to get the desired result one needs to consider contributions of certain counter terms appearing in the context of holographic renormalization that are usually required to get finite on shell action.

-To further illustrate the roles of the counter terms and the behind the horizon cutoff, in this paper we will study holographic complexity for theories with hyperscaling violation at a finite cutoff.
+As motivated above, in order to further illustrate the roles of the counter terms and the behind the horizon cutoff, in this paper we will study holographic complexity for theories with hyperscaling violation at a finite cutoff.
 We note that complexity for hyperscaling violating theories has been already studied in \cite{{Swingle:2017zcd},{Alishahiha:2018tep}}.
 Of course in what follows the aim is to explore the effect of a finite UV cutoff in the computations of complexity.
-Indeed, we will see that in this case in order to get a consistent result for the complexity one is forced to have a cutoff behind the horizon whose value is fixed by the finite UV cutoff.
+Indeed, we will see that in this case in order to get a consistent result for the complexity one is forced to have a cutoff behind the horizon of which the value is fixed by the finite UV cutoff.
 We note also that besides this cutoff there are certain counter terms whose contributions should be taken into account too.

 To proceed, first of all, one needs to study the hyperscaling violating geometry in the presence of a finite radial cutoff which might be thought of as a $T\bar{T}$-like generalization of non-relativistic theories.
 Actually to read the energy of the system with a UV cutoff one needs to fully study all possible counter terms required to get finite boundary energy momentum tensor.
 Indeed, this is what we will do in the present paper by which we will be able to compute the finite cutoff corrections to the energy.